 Teams will likely play 3 preliminary rounds, with the top 4 teams in each age division advancing to the semifinals and finals.

 Many geographically savvy students have enjoyed the Geoguessr game since it debuted online in 2013.
 At IGC, participants play a modified version of it; the 2022 competition pictures and their answers are listed below.
 In 2024, the rules will be similar in this optional competition for all age divisions.
+Note that the images will be shown on a television, screen in the room we are in, or a staff laptop: there is no need to have an actual Geoguessr subscription nor to bring your own laptop or mobile phone.

 Elementary Geoguessr Pictures